theshivamx19/my-lithium-projects/README.md

 ## Review APIs
 ### POST /books/:bookId/review
 - Add a review for the book in reviews collection.
 - Check if the bookId exists and is not deleted before adding the review.
-Send an error response with appropriate status code like [this](#error-response-structure) if the book does not exist
+Send an error response with appropirate status code like [this](#error-response-structure) if the book does not exist
 - Get review details like review, rating, reviewer's name in request body.
 - Update the related book document by increasing its review count
 - Return the updated book document with reviews data on successful operation.
 The response body should be in the form of JSON object like [this](#successful-response-structure)